Back

 Prototype model

 The Prototype model is an iterative approach used in software development.
-It involves creating a working model or prototype of the software before developing the final product.
+The Prototype software development methodology refers to creating a working model or prototype of the software before developing the final product.
 This model is useful for testing and validating the business ideas.

 Prototyping allows the product owner to see and interact with the user interface and software functions.
 The early visualization helps clarify ideas that may otherwise remain abstract.
 Although prototyping initially adds an additional step to a project, it can speed up development in the long run.
 With clear requirements and design, the development team works more efficiently.